mission statement

 Our Antiracist Founding

 We began meeting in Annandale Elementary School on Columbia Pike.
 To our knowledge, we were the first desegregated church in Virginia.
 The elementary school took notice, requiring the leadership to sign a new application for use of the school, on the condition that they would agree to abide by the Virginia law to segregate the races.
-The congregation agreed to abide by the law, which they did by designating as seats of honor as many front seats as necessary for people of color, and by sitting in each chair around and behind its Black members and visitors, to welcome and surround them with love.
+The congregation agreed to abide by the law by designating, as seats of honor, as many front seats as necessary for people of color, and by sitting in each chair around and behind its Black members and visitors to welcome and surround them with love.

 Our church’s first pastor then gathered a voluntary citizens’ group to explore steps toward public action against discrimination, and church members were also involved in voluntary groups or were involved professionally.
-One such effort was a Summer Day Camp held on our grounds, called Higher Horizons, which was sponsored by our church, the Unitarian church, and the Fairfax Council.
-It was first held during the summer just before the first Black students would enter white schools, so that they would get to know each other and have some friends of the other race.
-Our church was also involved with an interracial Day Care Center in Annandale, and the “March on Washington” in 1963.
-In 1964, our first pastor also performed the wedding of a white woman and Japanese American man, when it was illegal for a white person to marry anyone with “blood other than Caucasian.”
+One such effort was a summer day camp held on our grounds, called Higher Horizons, which was sponsored by our church, the Unitarian church, and the Fairfax City Council.
+It was first held during the summer just before the first Black students would enter White schools, so that they would get to know each other and have some friends of the other race.
+Our church was also involved with an interracial day care center in Annandale, and the “March on Washington” in 1963.
+In 1964, our first pastor also performed the wedding of a White woman and Japanese American man, when it was illegal for a White person to marry anyone with “blood other than Caucasian.”

 Renewing antiracism awareness

-What are we doing, as Little River United Church of Christ, to address the subtle racism that has infected us all, the structural racism that is built into our public policies, and the overt racism that rears its ugly head in the murder of and violence against people of color?
+What are we doing, as Little River United Church of Christ, to address the racism that has infected us all, the structural racism that is built into our public policies and institutions, and the overt racism that rears its ugly head in the murder of and violence against people of color?

 In the summer of 2023, many of us read and discussed How to be an Antiracist, by Ibram Kendi, in our Tuesday Discussions.
 We talked not only about the ideas in that book, but about how antiracism is part of or could be part of our congregational life at Little River.
 We explored Black theology, reading from James Cone’s work on Black Theology and Black Power.
 We talked about the difference between being “nice” liberals and being “radical,” by which Cone means taking risks for justice.
 We analyzed the mural that hangs next to our sanctuary doors, asking what it might mean to present a Christ who identifies with people of color and represents the historical Jesus.